Ha-Mundo/Api-Test/README.md

 3- I used some DOM manipulation to populate the frontend HTML

-4- I put some basic styles with the CSS
+4- I added some basic styles with the CSS

 ## Considerations

 I decided to don't use any CSS pre-processor and any HTML, javaScrip framework cause we have just few line of code and could be confusing and less readable.

-## things to do
+## Things to do

 - Improve UI
 - Add error message on the UI